But how do you really stop the spread of disease? The first step is really knowing what they are.

 The symptoms for both dengue and chikungunya are quite similar and death brought about by the disease has not been noted as of the moment.
 However, in comparison to dengue fever, joint pain can last up to several months.

-Zika fever is also a viral disease which is brought about by the bite of an infected Aedes spp mosquito.
+Zika fever is also a viral disease that is brought about by the bite of an infected Aedes spp mosquito.
 The symptoms include mild fever, rash, pain in the joints as well as swelling of the eyes.
-Death is uncommon with the disease fortunately.
+Death is uncommon with the disease, fortunately.